-- Coronary Artery Disease (CAD): CAD is the most common type of heart disease in the United States and refers to plaque buildup on the walls of arteries that supply blood to the heart.
+- Coronary Artery Disease (CAD): CAD is the most common type of heart disease in the United States and refers to plaque buildup on the walls of arteries that supply blood.
 This plaque causes arteries to narrow, eventually restricting or blocking blood flow.
-CAD can also cause heart muscles to weaken, which could eventually lead to heart failure.
+CAD can also cause coronary muscles to weaken, which could eventually lead to failure.

-- Heart Attack: Also called a myocardial infarction, heart attack occurs when heart muscles don’t receive proper blood flow.
+- Heart Attack: Also called a myocardial infarction, this condition occurs when coronary muscles don’t receive proper blood flow.
 Every year, about 790,000 Americans have a heart attack.

-- Other Heart Conditions: Heart disease also refers to conditions like angina, irregular heartbeats, or heart failure.
+- Other Conditions: Heart disease also refers to conditions like angina, irregular heartbeats, or heart failure.

-In 2015, The American Heart Association estimated that some 85 million Americans were living with some form heart disease.
+In 2015, The American Heart Association estimated that some 85 million Americans were living with some form the disease.

 High blood pressure, high cholesterol, and smoking are the most important risk factors for developing heart disease.
 The CDC estimates that 47% of Americans have at least one of these risk factors.
 Other risk and lifestyle factors put people at a higher risk for developing heart disease.
 They include:

 - Physical Activity

 - Excessive Alcohol Use

 How Can I Prevent Heart Disease?